Existence of a Sidon set for the distinct distance constant: Introduction

-The upper bound was improved by Taylor \cite{Taylor}, who obtained $DDC<2.24732646$.
-In section \ref{sectionMajDDC}, we enhance this bound by adopting his approach and by using the well-known upper bound of Lindström \cite{Lindstrom} on the cardinality of a Sidon set within the first $n$ integers.
+In \cite{Levine}, Levine showed that $\mathrm{DDC}<2.37366$.
+The upper bound was improved by Taylor \cite{Taylor}, who obtained $\mathrm{DDC}<2.24732646$.
+In Section \ref{sectionMajDDC}, we enhance this bound by adopting his approach and by using the well-known upper bound of Lindström \cite{Lindstrom} on the cardinality of a Sidon set within the first $n$ integers.

-\begin{theorem} We have $DDC\leq 2.247307$. \end{theorem}
+\begin{theorem} We have $2.1615001<\mathrm{DDC}\leq 2.247307$. \end{theorem}

-Our method, developed in section \ref{sectionMainResult}, can be widely adapted to other types of functions to be maximized and to other patterns than Sidon sets.
-In the last section (Section 6), we give an equivalent to Theorem \ref{MainResult} for sum-free sets.
+Our method, developed in Section \ref{sectionMainResult}, can be widely adapted to other types of functions to be maximized and to other patterns than Sidon sets.
+In the last Section (Section 6), we give an equivalent to Theorem \ref{MainResult} for sum-free sets (ie. sets with no solution to the equation $x+y=z$).

 \begin{theorem} Let $\alpha\in\R$.
 There exists $F_\alpha\in\mathcal F$ such that